ClaudiusB2003/network-projects/Enterprise-Campus-Network/Layer3/OSPF/README.md

 - This is Type-1 (plaintext), not MD5 — no encryption, no key-chain.
 - The DMZ interface has no authentication, but that's fine since there's no OSPF neighbor there.

-⚠️ Plaintext auth is fine for a lab, but MD5 or a key-chain would be recommended for production.

 ---

 ## 6. Reference Bandwidth & Cost